 Droughts are prolonged periods of less-than-average rainfall.
-They can last from several weeks to years, causing significant hardship due to lack of water for drinking, cleaning, and watering crops.
+They can last from several weeks to years, causing significant hardship due to a lack of water for drinking, cleaning, and watering crops.
 If you live in a drought-prone area, it will help if you take a few measures to ensure that you and your community are as prepared as possible if a drought hits.

 - Put a water rationing plan in place in the event of a water shortage.